ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * `Rotator Track` also tracks the object but instead of the object tracking the direction of the controller, a force is applied to the object to cause it to rotate.
 This is ideal for hinged joints on items such as wheels or doors.
    * `Child Of Controller` simply makes the object a child of the controller grabbing so it naturally tracks the position of the controller motion.
    * `Climbable` non-rigid body interactable object used to allow player climbing.
-  * **Detach Threshold:** The force amount when to detach the object from the grabbed controller.
+  * **Detach Threshold:** Used with `Fixed Joint`, `Spring Joint`, `Track Object`, and `Rotator Track` grab mechanics.
+The force amount when to detach the object from the grabbed controller.
 If the controller tries to exert a force higher than this threshold on the object (from pulling it through another object or pushing it into another object) then the joint holding the object to the grabbing controller will break and the object will no longer be grabbed.
 This also works with Tracked Object grabbing but determines how far the controller is from the object before breaking the grab.
-  * **Spring Joint Strength:** The strength of the spring holding the object to the controller.
+  * **Spring Joint Strength:** Used with `Spring Joint` grab mechanic. with The strength of the spring holding the object to the controller.
 A low number will mean the spring is very loose and the object will require more force to move it, a high number will mean a tight spring meaning less force is required to move it.
-  * **Spring Joint Damper:** The amount to damper the spring effect when using a Spring Joint grab mechanic.
+  * **Spring Joint Damper:** Used with `Spring Joint` grab mechanic.
+The amount to damper the spring effect when using a Spring Joint grab mechanic.
 A higher number here will reduce the oscillation effect when moving jointed Interactable Objects.
   * **Throw Multiplier:** An amount to multiply the velocity of the given object when it is thrown.
 This can also be used in conjunction with the Interact Grab Throw Multiplier to have certain objects be thrown even further than normal (or thrown a shorter distance if a number below 1 is entered).
   * **On Grab Collision Delay:** The amount of time to delay collisions affecting the object when it is first grabbed.
 This is useful if a game object may get stuck inside another object when it is being grabbed.